coh7eiqu8thaBu/BookMark/IT/Developpement.md

 	* https://gist.github.com/brianreitz/feb4e14bd45dd2e4394c225b17df5741
 	* https://github.com/brianreitz/PSReflect-Functions
 * [Reflective DLL Injection](https://0x00sec.org/t/reflective-dll-injection/3080)
+* Cloak generates a python payload via msfvenom and then intelligently injects it into the python script you specify. https://github.com/UltimateHackers/Cloak

 # Microsoft Docs
 * This [GitHub](https://github.com/MicrosoftDocs/windows-itpro-docs) is used for contributions to the Windows 10 content for IT professionals on docs.microsoft.com.